 Is manganese water-soluble or fat-soluble?

-Due to its combination with glutamic acid, this type of manganese is water-soluble.
+Due to its combination with glycinate, this type of manganese is water-soluble.
 Therefore, the body processes this mineral quickly, and it doesn’t build up in your system except in cases of overdose.

 Certain types of seafood are rich in manganese, and this essential nutrient is also available in various nuts and grains.
-People who are either allergic to seafood or observe animal-free diets may have trouble getting enough dietary manganese.
+However, people who are either allergic to seafood or are on meat-free diets may have trouble getting enough dietary manganese.

 5 foods/drinks containing manganese